hkpeaks/peaks-consolidation/README.md

 It is planned to update the above source code files and publish 2nd pre-release runtime during Aug ~ Sep 2023.
 New functions have been built:-

-### CLI command: Do
+### The CLI Command: Do
-- Previously do can support do + script file name
+- Previously "DO" can support DO + script file name
-- Now support do + filename.csv to display meta data and sample rows of your file
+- Now support DO + filename.csv to display meta data and sample rows of your file

 ### New Commands:
 - AddColumn{}: Add new column by math function e.g. Add, Subtract, Multiply and Divide.